Bharathymurugan/M2/README.md

 # EX-06 - Looping
 ## AIM:
-Write a C program to print even numbers ranging from M to N (including M and N values).
+Write a C Program to print the string "WINDOWS" n number of times.
 ## ALGORITHM:
 1. Declare two integer variables to store the values of M and N.
 2. Use the printf function to prompt the user to enter the values of M and N.